 16.10.6.5.0 General

-Mobility principles builds on existing functionality including functions described in clause 9.2.
+Mobility principles build on existing functionality including functions described in clause 9.2.

 NR MBS supports MBS frequency layer prioritization for MBS broadcast sessions.
 The gNBs may be configured with the MBS FSA ID(s) supported by each of their cells.
 The gNBs may exchange this information with their neighbours within Xn Setup messages and subsequent Xn Configuration Update messages to help with frequency layer prioritization.